The Full Moon In Virgo Will Bring Necessary Change Your Way

-The Virgo Full Moon occurs on March 7 at 4:40am PST and 7:40am EST, making it the last lunar event of winter and the astrological year.
-The spring equinox is almost here and marks the start of the astrological new year.
-The ice is melting and the buds are blooming.
+The Virgo Full Moon occurs on March 7 at 12:40pm GMT, making it the last lunar event of the astrological year.

 This lunation is an extremely interesting period, one where we are trying to discern between emotion and logic, intuition and facts.
 The Pisces Sun wants us to believe in our personal visions and the Virgo Moon urges us to seek knowledge through analysis.
 The juxtaposing energies can make us confused about what we know to be true and believe in, as the opposition creates ambiguity.
 Finding deeper meaning in our lives will come from talking things out and understanding them from a cerebral perspective without letting our emotions guide us.